 Helping to keep their mouths fresh and clean will encourage good habits later on in life.
 Plus, you are laying the foundations to fight off tooth decay in the long run.

-So, how does toothpaste fit into your baby’s life?
+So, how does infant toothpaste fit into your baby’s life?

 Let’s take a look: